Alzheimer’s disease type 3 (AD3)

 - Prion diseases

-To confirm/establish the diagnosis, we offer full PSEN1 gene sequencing and deletion/duplication gene testing.
+To confirm/establish the diagnosis, we offer PSEN1 gene sequencing and deletion/duplication gene testing.
 We also offer a broad selection of NGS panels which are designed for the molecular genetic diagnosis of related conditions/phenotypes.

 Thus, CENTOGENE offers the following testing strategy for PSEN1 gene testing: